caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 - **ca** <span id="ca"/> changes the ACME CA endpoint.
 This is most often used to set [Let's Encrypt's staging endpoint](https://letsencrypt.org/docs/staging-environment/) when testing, or an internal ACME server.
 (To change this value for the whole Caddyfile, use the `acme_ca` [global option](/docs/caddyfile/options) instead.)
 - **ca_root** <span id="ca_root"/> specifies a PEM file that contains a trusted root certificate for the ACME CA endpoint, if not in the system trust store.
 - **key_type** <span id="key_type"/> is the type of key to use when generating CSRs.
 Only set this if you have a specific requirement.
-- **dns** <span id="dns"/> enables the [DNS challenge](/docs/automatic-https#dns-challenge) using the specified provider plugin, which must be plugged in from one of the [caddy-dns](https://github.com/caddy-dns) repositories.
+- **dns** <span id="dns"/> enables the [DNS challenge](/docs/automatic-https#dns-challenge) using the specified provider plugin, which must be plugged in from one of the [`caddy-dns`](https://github.com/caddy-dns) repositories.
 Each provider plugin may have their own syntax following their name; refer to their docs for details.
 Maintaining support for each DNS provider is a community effort.
 [Learn how to enable the DNS challenge for your provider at our wiki.](https://caddy.community/t/how-to-use-dns-provider-modules-in-caddy-2/8148)
+- **dns_challenge_domain_override** <span id="dns_challenge_domain_override"/> overrides the domain to use for the DNS challenge.
+This is to delegate the challenge to a different domain, e.g. one whose DNS provider has a [`caddy-dns`](https://github.com/caddy-dns) plugin.
 - **resolvers** <span id="resolvers"/> customizes the DNS resolvers used when performing the DNS challenge; these take precedence over system resolvers or any default ones.
 If set here, the resolvers will propagate to all configured certificate issuers.
 - **eab** <span id="eab"/> configures ACME external account binding (EAB) for this site, using the key ID and MAC key provided by your CA.
 - **on_demand** <span id="on_demand"/> enables [on-demand TLS](/docs/automatic-https#on-demand-tls) for the hostnames given in the site block's address(es). **Security warning:** Doing so in production is insecure unless you also configure the [`on_demand_tls` global option](https://caddyserver.com/docs/caddyfile/options#on-demand-tls) to mitigate abuse.